Para leer este mensaje en Español, haga clic en 'Español' en la parte superior de esta página a la derecha

 These vaccines are offered at our Public Health Departments in Cherokee, Fannin, Gilmer, Murray, Pickens, and Whitfield counties, but to be sure the type of COVID-19 vaccine you may want or need is available when you arrive, click on your county's name above to contact your local health department.
 Otherwise, No Appointment is needed during regular clinic hours.
 There is No Cost to clients for this vaccine, and No Identification is required.

-Note: Pfizer and Moderna vaccine are authorized for children aged 6 months through 17.
-For more information about COVID-19 vaccine recommendations for children and teens, please visit the CDC's COVID-19 Vaccines for Children and Teens.
+Note: COVID-19 vaccine is authorized for children ages 6 months through 17.
+Adult consent for minors is required.
+For more information about COVID-19 vaccine and booster recommendations for children and teens, please visit the CDC's COVID-19 Vaccines for Children and Teens.
 (See the COVID-19 Vaccine Consent Form in English and in Spanish).

 - 3rd Shots for people with certain immunocompromised conditions are available at our health departments, and so are...

-- 1st Booster Shots are available for residents who are eligible and have reached the recommended time period for a booster shot since receiving their primary series of shots, including eligible immunocompromised people whose primary series included a 3rd shot.
-These booster vaccines include Pfizer and Moderna COVID-19 vaccine.
-A booster may be the same brand as a client's primary shots or the client may receive either Pfizer or Moderna COVID-19 vaccine if they wish to do so and if that brand is available at the time of their visit (*some providers may administer Johnson & Johnson's Janssen COVID-19 vaccine as a booster in some situations).
-More information is available on the CDC’s website.
+- Booster Shots: Available for residents who are eligible and have reached the recommended time period for a booster shot since receiving their primary series of shots, including eligible immunocompromised people whose primary series included a 3rd shot.
+The latest information on all recommended COVID-19 booster vaccine is available on the CDC website.

 Again, no appointment is needed for COVID-19 vaccination during regular clinic hours at Health Departments in Cherokee, Fannin, Gilmer, Murray, Pickens, and Whitfield counties... be sure to look for your County Health Department's CLINIC HOURS and Location by clicking on the name of your county above.